jasons2000/Java2HTML/src/main/webapp/zip/readme.txt

-* Java2HTML Version @VERSION@ is a tool that converts a whole bunch of Java Source Code into colourised browsable HTML format.
+* Java2HTML Version ${project.version} is a tool that converts a whole bunch of Java Source Code into colourised browsable HTML format.

 * Unzip Java2HTML.zip to a temporary directory.
 Java2HTML.zip contains the following files and directories:-